I’m going to explain why you should rent in Mexico. Especially before even thinking about buying a house or condo.

 2. Renting In Mexico Gives You Flexibility

-Plus, rent is so affordable in most parts of Mexico compared to what you’re probably used to that it really can make more sense financially.
+Plus, rent is so affordable in most parts of Mexico compared to what you’re probably used to that it can make more sense financially.
 So you might ask yourself: Why buy when I can rent?

 3. Renting Requires Less Investment Upfront.